ddeleon1934/ddeleon1934/README.md

 # Hi there 👋

-I'm Daniel Deleon, and welcome to my GitHub!
-I'm a creator passionate about software development and excited to share my journey here.
-I recently earned my Master's of Applied Computer Science from Columbus State University, and have been working in accounting for the prior 10 years.
+Hello there!
+I'm Daniel Deleon, and this is my GitHub profile, where I'm documenting my journey in software development.
+I recently earned a Master's of Applied Computer Science from Columbus State University.
+Currently, my professional background includes over twelve years in accounting, a field I am still actively engaged in.

 ---